Characteristics of green tea

 - Antimigraine: By constraining the pericraneal blood vessels, caffeine, besides being a stimulant, relieves headache, resulting specially interesting with migraine.
 Caffeine is a component which appears in this plant with the highest proportion and can also be found in other plants as cocoa ( Theobroma cacao L ), cola ( Cola acuminata ), and coffee ( Coffea arabica L.) and in the flowers of some citrics , such as the orange (Citrus sinensis (L.) OSBECK ) or the lemon.
 (Citrus limon (L.) BURMAN f. )

-- Diuretic: Being a stimulant , it is used as a diuretic in obesity treatments, since it increases micturition, discharging urine from the body.
+Being a stimulant , it is used as a diuretic in obesity treatments, since it increases micturition, discharging urine from the body.
+Very useful to prevent kidney stones and liquid retention.
 Its diuretic properties gives it power to get rid of body toxins, something that is very useful to treat some anomalies as urticaria.

-- Circulatory system diseases: It dimimishes cholesterol, makes blood more fluid , energizes the heart and protects it from angina pectoris , arteriosclerosis or heart attack.
-Histidine constitues a good antiarteriosclerotic.
-Theanine, an amino-acid that can only be found in this plant, realises the same function, beside avoiding the formation of thrombus or blood clots, a property also accomplised by eugenol.
+- Circulatory system diseases: It diminishes cholesterol, makes blood more fluid , energizes the heart and protects it from angina pectoris , arteriosclerosis or heart attack.
+Histidine constitutes a good antiarteriosclerotic.
+Theanine, an amino-acid that can only be found in this plant, realizes the same function, beside avoiding the formation of thrombus or blood clots, a property also accomplished by eugenol.
 Theobromine is a vasodilator and cardiotonic.
 It can be found in other plants in greater proportion, such as in cocoa ( Theobroma cacao L ) and cola ( Cola acuminata ), also in coffee( Coffea arabica L.) , but in less proportion than in tea.

 - Memory loss: It is rich in antioxidants, naringenin and choline, so the infusions of this plant could be beneficial in case of lost of memory.